techninja/cncserver/README.md

 ### Configuration
-By default, CNC Server hosts the API on the localhost port `4242` and attempts to autodetect the correct serial port to connect to.
+By default, CNC Server hosts the API on the localhost port `4242` and attempts to autodetect the correct serial port to connect to for the given bot configuration.
 If you want to tweak these settings or any other global configuration permanently, just edit the `config.ini` file that is generated on first run and stored in the same folder as `cncserver.js`.
 If you want to make temporary config adjustments, just pass the same config names and values when executing.
-Common examples might
+Common examples might include:
-include:
 ```
 # Change the hosting port to HTTP default, and force the serial port (no equals)
 node cncserver --httpPort 80 --serialPath /dev/ttyUSB1243